MicrosoftDocs/content-templates/templates/org/aac/aac-design-pattern.md

 - Link formats:
   - Make Learn links site relative (for example, /azure/<feature>/<article-name>).
   - Start third-party links with `https://` and omit `en-us` unless the links don't work without it.
-  - Omit a trailing slash.
+  - Omit a trailing slash, unless that is how the final URL renders after redirects.
 -->

 ## Related resources